mustafaa7med/Hotel-Management-System-PLSQL/README.md

-# Hotel Management System PLSQL
+# Hotel Management System Using PLSQL
-### Creating a Hotel Management System from scratch that automates the hotel operations in terms of:
+### Creating a Hotel Management System from scratch that automates hotel operations in terms of:
 - Adding a new hotel branch.
 - Adding a new guest.
 - Adding a new room